 It’s OK to feel bad at times, and the best remedy is to take some form of control and take action.
 At work it is not OK to simply react to feelings in an unproductive way.
 Try different strategies, and find the one that works best for you.

 Want to know more?
-Our Emotional Intelligence one-day training programme – available in-house – will provide you with practical tools and techniques to manage your emotions at work, feel confident and motivated in challenging situations, and maintain a positive emotional balance.
+Our Success at Work programme – available in-house – will provide you with practical tools and techniques to manage yourself at work, feel confident and take control of your career

 For more on this course or to speak to one of our Learning & Development Consultants about any of the techniques above call +44(0) 20 7978 1516 or email yvette@managementcentre.co.uk.